 \subsection{Dataset generation}

 For our study, our selected GANs were trained on the aforementioned datasets with the goal of synthesizing new medical data.
-The overarching objective of this study is to asses whether or not GANs offer a reliable framework for synthesizing realistic and diverse medical images.
-To examine how well do GANs manage to learn the original data distribution, a large number of images was sampled for each of our trained GANs which we later use to train a segmentation network.
+The overarching objective of this study is to assess whether or not GANs offer a reliable framework for synthesizing realistic and diverse medical images.
+To examine how well GANs manage to learn the original data distribution, a large number of images was sampled from each of our trained GANs which we later used to train a segmentation network.

 To be able to train a downstream segmentation network, the different GANs were trained on the joint distribution of the image and the mask by concatenating the channel axis.
 We did so for every GAN except for SPADE which is by nature conditioned on a segmentation mask.
 Once properly trained with the right set of hyperparameters, each GAN was used to generate a dataset of 10,000 images by randomly sampling the input latent space.
 No further processing was done on the generated datasets as the objective was to gauge the quality of the {\em raw} images output by the GANs.
 Fig. \ref{fig_gen_images_ex} shows some examples of images generated by each GAN on the three datasets.